 Certificate of Origin (COO).
 Your supplier will prepare this in conjunction with their chamber of commerce.
 This document is also required by Customs for clearance because it helps identify banned items and duty payable.
 Your forwarder will require this when the Shipper’s Letter Of Instruction document (below) is prepared.

 Material Data Safety Sheet (MSDS).
 This document only applies to hazardous goods and is usually provided by the supplier.
 Again, your forwarder will require this when the Shipper’s Letter Of Instruction (below) is prepared.
-This document is covered in more detail in the Product Research chapter.
+This document is covered in more detail in the Product Research guide.

 Fumigation Certificate.
 This document is only required if wood, and some other natural products, are included in the shipment.
 This most often applies to pallets and crates.
 Your supplier must arrange for this.
 Again, it required for customs clearance, and your forwarder will need it when the Shipper’s Letter Of Instruction (below) is prepared.